The federal government is still shut down. Here's what that means across the country

 Travelers across the U.S. are beginning to feel the impacts of the government shutdown, as air traffic control staffing shortages disrupt flights across the country.

 Air traffic controllers helped to end the last government shutdown, and could help end this one as well.
-A "slight increase" in sick leave at two facilities on the East Coast threw some major airports into chaos.
+A slight increase in sick calls at two facilities on the East Coast earlier this month threw some major airports into chaos.

+Meanwhile, the FAA's training academy in Oklahoma City is operating in spite of the government shutdown but air traffic control trainees are still feeling its impact.

 Read more on what a shortage of air traffic controllers could do to bring an end to the shutdown from NPR's Joel Rose.